SalekurPolas/esignature/README.md

 ### Manually Adding Canvas

-If you prefer to manually add a canvas element instead of using the default creation, you can provide a custom selector when initializing the `signature` class to get more customization abilities.
+If you prefer to manually add a canvas element instead of using the default creation, you can provide a custom selector when initializing the `vSignature` class to get more customization abilities.

 ```html
 <input type="hidden" class="signature">